wicliff/phoenix_setup/README.md

 We have commands for dependency management `mix deps`, commands to compile `mix compile`,  commands to run tests `mix test`.
 All in all, a nice rounded tool.

-We will install Phoenix now
+You can install Phoenix with

 `
 mix archive.install https://github.com/phoenixframework/archives/raw/master/phoenix_new.ez